MPetovick/testHUSHBOX/README.md

 ---

 **HUSHBOX** - Your Digital Privacy Vault 🔏
-*Because your secrets deserve better than the cloud* ☁️❌
+"Because your secrets deserve better than the cloud ☁️❌" *Zero-trust encryption that never relies on third-party servers*